isomerpages/moe-acspri/_our-programmes/Infocomm & Communications/Programmes.md

 <p><strong>e-Internationalisation Programme (Primary 5):</strong> Connecting
 students with overseas peers through virtual exchanges to foster cross-cultural learning and global citizenship.</p>
 <p></p>
+<p>At ACS(P), we leverage ICT to inspire curiosity, collaboration, and innovation,
+to educate them to be responsible digital learners, in preparing our students for an ever-evolving digital future.</p>
+<p></p>
 <p></p>